hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **17 - dermis &rarr; mast cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **18 - dermis &rarr; macrophage**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **19 - dermis &rarr; T-helper 1 cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **20 - dermis &rarr; cytotoxic T cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **21 - dermis &rarr; regulatory T cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **22 - dermis &rarr; natural killer cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **23 - dermis &rarr; group 1 innate lymphoid cell**

-A compund term woul be a good solution, otherwise a new cell term will be the best solution.
+A compound term woul be a good solution, otherwise a new cell term will be the best solution.

 **24 - dermis &rarr; group 2 innate lymphoid cell**

-A compund term woul be a good solution, otherwise a new cell term will be the best solution.
+A compound term woul be a good solution, otherwise a new cell term will be the best solution.

 **25 - dermis &rarr; group 3 innate lymphoid cell**

-A compund term woul be a good solution, otherwise a new cell term will be the best solution.
+A compound term woul be a good solution, otherwise a new cell term will be the best solution.

 **26 - dermis &rarr; B cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **27 - dermis &rarr; plasma cell**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **28 - dermis &rarr; neutrophil**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **29 - dermis &rarr; eosinophil**

 For immune system no action is planned yet.
-Compund terms can be a solution.
+Compound terms can be a solution.

 **30 - dermis &rarr; Schwann cell**

 This is a very broad term, not specific for skin.
-A compund term would be a good solution, or add a 'has part' axiom.
+A compound term would be a good solution, or add a 'has part' axiom.

 **31 - dermis &rarr; perineurial cell**